 Jennifer U. Miles-Thomas, MD, MBA

-Jenniver U. Miles-Thomas, MD, MBA served as President and CEO of Urology of Virginia from 2020 to 2023.
-She is the Medical Director of the Pelvic Health program at Chesapeake Regional Healthcare.
-Dr. Miles-Thomas provides specialized care in female reconstructive surgery, pelvic prolapse, incontinence, complicated urinary disorders, and disorders of the urinary system due to neurologic disease.
-Driven to continuously grow professionally, Dr. Miles-Thomas completes her MBA from the Massachusetts Institute of Technology (MIT) in May 2024.
+Dr. Jennifer Miles-Thomas is the Vice Chair of Regional Integration and Innovation in the Department of Urology at Northwestern Medicine.
+She previously served as President and CEO of Urology of Virginia and as Medical Director of the Pelvic Health program at Chesapeake Regional Healthcare.
+Dr. Miles-Thomas specializes in female reconstructive surgery, pelvic prolapse, incontinence, complex urinary disorders, and neurologically related urinary conditions .
+Eager to expand her leadership and strategic acumen, she earned an completed her MBA from the Massachusetts Institute of Technology in 2024.

-Dr. Miles-Thomas has also been highly involved with the AUA, where she has been a Leadership Program mentor, a member of the AUA Leadership & Business Education Committee, led multiple AUA podcasts on the Business of Urology and was a member of the Mid-Atlantic AUA Board of Directors.
+In addition to her clinical and administrative roles, Dr. Miles-Thomas is deeply involved with the AUA.
+She has served as a mentor in the AUA Leadership Program, contributed to the AUA Leadership & Business Education Committee, hosted multiple AUA podcasts focused on the Business of Urology and sat on the Mid-Atlantic AUA Board of Directors.
 Dr. Miles-Thomas has been a member of the AUA since 2005.

 Arthur Burnett, MD